mattleaverton/website-tools/content/writing/perusing-spotify-data.md

 30 days until it is ready - they emailed me with a download link a week or two after the request.

 The data package I received has a README PDF and several JSON files covering video (unclear why this exists) and audio streaming history.
-My history goes from Sept 24, 2011 (Mansard Roof by Vampire Weekend) through Aug 24, 2023 in 4 JSON files.
+My history goes from Sept 24, 2011 ([Mansard Roof](https://open.spotify.com/track/30CU4qvNUUtd8GN4zDV5Oz){: target=_blank} by Vampire Weekend) through Aug 24, 2023 in 4 JSON files.

 ## Explore the Data - Setup
 To explore the data, I took the interesting JSON fields and built a schema for SQLite to let me learn